nitnetwork/NIT-Documentation/NIT_WhitePaper_v1.2.md

 A DAO is a self-organizing community with decentralized and automatically executable administration and voting, financial administration, participation, earnings, and workflow organization functions via blockchain.

 A Decentralized Autonomous Organization (DAO) is a new organizational form.
 It allows resources to be coordinated through decentralized and provably neutral instruments.
 The DAO is not a complete replacement for corporations.
 Nevertheless, it gives an alternative for a lot of organization types that can profit from a programmable model of administration and decentralization: corporations, cooperatives, religious organizations, schools, NGOs, government agencies and departments, and local communities.
-[V. Buterin, 2020](6)
+[V. B 2020](6)

 The blockchain properties arrange unique abilities to establish and manage decentralized organizations, along with the records immutability, clarity, and speed of transactions.